FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 Next, we evaluate how well the fuzzer performs on real-world applications. \Cref{tab:targets} lists the programs with the exact command used for fuzzing.
-In all fuzzing experiments we have used a timeout of eight hours.
+The fuzzing experiments used a timeout of 24 hours.
 For all techniques which require an initial corpus of inputs, we have used the same corpus of files, which were small files from each format manually downloaded from GitHub.
-Each corpus had an average of 11 files (minimum 5, maximum 34).
+Each corpus had an average of 11 files (minimum 5, maximum 31).

 \Cref{tab:blackbox-gen} lists the resulting line coverage obtained with LCOV (average over all runs) for the black-box settings.
-One interesting aspect is that in both settings, all inputs are generated syntactically valid by construction; and indeed, inspection shows that error-handling code is hardly covered.
-(Generally speaking, reaching error-handling code is the easy part of fuzzing; if one wants to cover error-handling code, too, one could easily introduce subtle lexical mutations into the files generated by \tool{}).
+One interesting aspect is that in both settings, all inputs are generated syntactically valid by construction; and indeed, inspection shows that error-handling code is hardly covered.\footnote{Generally speaking, reaching error-handling code is the easy part of fuzzing; if one wants to cover error-handling code, too, one could easily introduce subtle lexical mutations into the files generated by \tool{}.}

 \takeaway{\tool{} achieves decent coverage even in black-box settings, without any guidance from the program under test.}